 *Post includes a length check chart you can download

-To track your hair growth, you can either measure your hair with a tape measure, stretch out the front part of your hair and take a picture monthly.
+To track your hair growth, you can either measure your hair with a tape measure, or stretch out the front part of your hair and take a picture monthly.
 You can also use a length check t-shirt to track your progress every month.
 Then, write your measurement in your hair journal or keep a folder in your computer to track the pictures.

 Average rate of hair growth

 Typically, the hair grows at an average of about 1/2 to 1 inch per month.
-This means that you can fall on either one of the spectrum.
+This means that you can fall on either end of the spectrum.
 Depending on your health, diet, fitness and genetics, you can fall short or stand above this average.